LaunchCodeLiftoffProjects/Collab-Blog/README.md

 <h3 style="text-align: center;">Java and MySQL Setup</h3>

-1. Click setup Java JDK and choose Java 13
+1. In IntelliJ, set up the Java JDK and choose Java 13.
+[Documentation on setting up JDK](https://www.jetbrains.com/help/idea/sdk.html)
 2. Open MySQL Workbench.
 You can view this video for a helpful walkthrough of a similar project: [Setting up a Persistent Database](https://education.launchcode.org/java-web-development/chapters/orm-part1/background.html)
 3. Create a new connection.
 Make sure to name your connection **localhost**
 4. Create a schema called collab_blog